 If your organization has not harnessed the power of social media marketing, or like many, have tried some things but got a little lost along the way… lucky you!
 We have put together what we think are the top social media best practices for non-profit campaigns from the initial campaign start stage through to execution.

 - Segment to target the right audience

-To identify your target audience, first you need to make sure that the campaigns objectives are clear.
+To identify your target audience, first, you need to make sure that the objectives of the campaign are clear.
 If you know what you are trying to achieve it will be significantly easier to define your audience profile.
 This step is very important, it will help you recognize what your target audience responds to, how to speak their language and create an engaging campaign.

 - Select the right channels

 There are many social media channels, so which one should you choose?
 What matters here are the results of the segmentation process as you now know who your audience is, right?
 So determine where those people are hanging out on social media and select the channel(s) accordingly.
 It is that simple, you want to be where they are.
 Facebook, for example, is the most popular social media network, with 1.9 billion unique monthly users, predominantly female (83% of online women).
 In addition, it is a very good place to reach millennials and Generation X, who spend almost 7 hours per week on social media.